 Our decision to make use of the new rules will affect your (expected) pension.
 However, as you can see in the chart, big differences are not expected in the very long term (between -0.1% and 0.1%).
-A bigger increase can be expected in 2024 and 2025.
+A bigger increase can be expected at the end of 2025.
 Hence why the board has decided that it would be prudent to have the opportunity to take advantage of the new rules on this basis.
+As in 2024, the accountability body has also issued a positive advice on this for 2025.